austin020269/Neural_Network_Cahrity_Analysis/README.md

 # Data Preprocessing
 The prepocessing steps of the chosen model wanted to address the following questions:
 1. What variable(s) are considered the target(s) for your model?
+I created a target variable as the "IS_SUCCESSFUL" column.
 2. What variable(s) are considered to be the features for your model?
+All columns other than the "EIN" and "NAME" were considered model features.
 3. What variable(s) are neither targets nor features, and should be removed from the input data?

-After looking at the data, I established that the target variable is the "IS_SUCCESSFUL" column.
-I then removed the "EIN" and "NAME" columns as they did not offer any relevant data that could help the model perform better.
-The remaining columns became the features for the model.
+The "EIN" and "NAME" columns were removed because they did not offrer any benefit to the model.

 # Compiling, Training, and Evaluating the Model
 How many neurons, layers, and activation functions did you select for your neural network model, and why?
 Were you able to achieve the target model performance?
+I was not able to achieve the target model performance of 75% but only 72.3%
 What steps did you take to try and increase model performance?

 ## Summary